 - the past status of a Latvian national or non-national;

 - EU Blue Card ownership.

-After five years of living in Latvia, the residence permit can be renewed or permanent residence can be applied for.
-One of the pre-requisites for obtaining permanent residency is at least a basic knowledge of Latvian.
+After five years of living in Latvia, the resident can either renew their temporary residence permit or apply for permanent residence.
+One prerequisite for obtaining permanent residence is a basic knowledge of Latvian.

-The acquisition of Latvian nationality is regulated by the Citizenship Law.
+The acquisition of a Latvian passport is regulated by Latvia’s Citizenship Law.

 Latvian citizenship can be obtained by the children and spouses of Latvian nationals as well as naturalised foreign citizens.

 Latvian citizenship by naturalisation can be awarded to those individuals who: